KatSKang/readme-generator-node-js/sampleREADME.md

   For more information regarding this project, please send an email to katsomsanith@gmail.com.

-  Click [here](https://github.com/KatSKang) to see more works from KatSKang.
+  Click [here](https://github.com/KatSKang) to see more works from katskang.